steenharsted/mocapr/README.md

 strongly recommend you load the tidyverse `library(tidyverse)` prior to loading the mocapr library.

-This is my first R package.I know I have much to learn in this area, but I am less sure of what it is I need to learn.
+This is my first R package.
+I am sure I have much to learn in this area, but I am less sure of what it is I actually need to learn.
 Feedback and suggestions for improvement and future developments are **most welcome**.

 ## Short on the story behind the package